snozbot/fungus/Docs/command_ref/variable_commands.md

 Property | Type | Description
  --- | --- | ---
-Variable | Fungus.Variable | The variable whos value will be set Set Operator | Fungus.SetVariable+SetOperator | The type of math operation to be performed Boolean Data | Fungus.BooleanData | Boolean value to set with Integer Data | Fungus.IntegerData | Integer value to set with Float Data | Fungus.FloatData | Float value to set with String Data | Fungus.StringDataMulti | String value to set with
+Variable | Fungus.Variable | The variable whos value will be set Set Operator | Fungus.Commands.SetOperator | The type of math operation to be performed Boolean Data | Fungus.Variables.BooleanData | Boolean value to set with Integer Data | Fungus.Variables.IntegerData | Integer value to set with Float Data | Fungus.Variables.FloatData | Float value to set with String Data | Fungus.Variables.StringDataMulti | String value to set with